scandale-project/scandale/README.md

 is a libre software which is providing a backend architecture for collecting data from probes and storing proof of checks.

-This platform is providing:
+This platform is composed of:

-- a documenteted HTTP API which is providing a PubSub mechansim and a;
-  connection to a database (PostgreSQL);
+- a documented HTTP API with a PubSub mechansim and a connection to a database;
 - a backend to deploy and monitor a network of probes.
-  This architecture is relying on the
+  The architecture is relying on the
   [Smart Python Agent Development Environment](https://github.com/javipalanca/spade);
-- a service to timestamp the collected data with a third party (`RFC 3161 <https://www.ietf.org/rfc/rfc3161.txt>`_) for the proof of checks;
+- a service to timestamp the collected data with a third party ([RFC 3161](https://www.ietf.org/rfc/rfc3161.txt)) for the proof of checks;
-- possibility to extend the platform in order to share data with external system, such as MISP.

 The API is based on the [FastAPI](https://fastapi.tiangolo.com) framework well known for its excellent performance.

+It is possibility to extend the platform in order to share data with external system, such as MISP.

 ```mermaid